dmarr1703/millo-3/IMAGE_UPLOAD_GUIDE.md

 - **File Browser** - Click "Browse Files" to select images from your file system
 - **Multiple Upload** - Upload multiple images at once
 - **All Formats Supported** - JPG, PNG, GIF, WebP, SVG, BMP, and more
-- **No Size Limits** - Upload high-resolution images of any size (note: very large files may take longer to process)
+- **UNLIMITED File Size** - Upload images of ANY size without restrictions!
+100MB+ files supported
+- **Server-Side Storage** - Images stored on server for permanent access and reliability

 ### Image Management
 - **Gallery View** - All uploaded images displayed in a grid with thumbnails